2018 new phone release calendar

 Sony Xperia XZ2

 This is Xiaomi's upcoming flagship.
-The Mi7 should arrive in April 2018, undercutting the price of its UK rivals and offering much the same hardware - perhaps even better.
+The Mi7 should arrive in March or April 2018, undercutting the price of its UK rivals and offering much the same hardware - perhaps even better.

 While flagships popular in the UK such as the upcoming Galaxy S9 are expected to stick with a fingerprint scanner, the Xiaomi Mi7 could be one of the first phones to embed a fingerprint scanner directly in the screen.